open-telemetry/opentelemetry-dotnet-instrumentation/docs/using-the-nuget-packages.md

 ## Limitations

-While NuGet packages are a convenient way to deploy automatic instrumentation, they can't be used in all cases.
+While NuGet packages are the recommended way to deploy automatic instrumentation, they can't be used in all cases.
 The most common reasons for not using NuGet packages include the following: